 What Is a Neuroma?

-• Tingling, burning, or numbness
+- Tingling, burning or numbness

-• A feeling that something is inside the ball of the foot, or that there’s a rise in the shoe or a sock is bunched up
+- A feeling that there is something in the shoe or a sock is bunched up

 The progression of a Morton’s neuroma often follows this pattern:

 - The symptoms begin gradually.
-At first they occur only occasionally, when wearing narrow-toed shoes or performing certain aggravating activities.
+At first, they occur only occasionally when wearing narrow-toed shoes or performing certain aggravating activities.

-• Over time the symptoms progressively worsen and may persist for several days or weeks.
+- Over time, the symptoms progressively worsen and may persist for several days or weeks.

 - The symptoms become more intense as the neuroma enlarges and the temporary changes in the nerve become permanent.

 - Padding.
 Padding techniques provide support for the metatarsal arch, thereby lessening the pressure on the nerve and decreasing the compression when walking.

 - Icing.
 Placing an icepack on the affected area helps reduce swelling.

 - Activity modifications.
 Activities that put repetitive pressure on the neuroma should be avoided until the condition improves.

-• Changes in shoewear.
-It’s important to wear shoes with a wide toe box and avoid narrow-toed shoes or shoes with high heels.
+- Shoe modifications.
+Wear shoes with a wide toe box and avoid narrow-toed shoes or shoes with high heels.